Teenagers from Outer Space (film)

-Teenagers from Outer Space (a.k.a.
-The Gargon Terror (UK title), The Boy from Outer Space, and originally titled The Ray Gun Terror) is a 1959 American independent black-and-white science fiction cult film released by Warner Bros.
+Teenagers from Outer Space (released in the UK as The Gargon Terror) is a 1959 American independent black-and-white science fiction cult film released by Warner Bros.
+Pictures.
 The film was produced, written and directed by Tom Graeff and stars David Love, Dawn Bender, Bryan Grant, Harvey B. Dunn and Tom Lockyear.
+The film's working titles were The Boy from Outer Space and The Ray Gun Terror.
+The tagline was "Hoodlums from Another World in a Ray-Gun Rampage!"

-Teenagers from Outer Space was distributed theatrically by Warner Bros. on a double feature with Gigantis the Fire Monster.
+Teenagers from Outer Space was distributed theatrically by Warner Bros. on June 2, 1959.
+It played on a double feature with the Japanese film Gigantis the Fire Monster.

 In the film, a young alien named Derek becomes a fugitive on Earth after he defies his crew's directive to eradicate human life in order to use Earth as grazing grounds for giant voracious livestock they call Gargons.

 In 1987, the film entered the public domain in the United States because Warner Bros. did not renew its copyright registration in the 28th year after publication.

 Plot

 A flying saucer arrives on Earth, searching for planets suitable to raise Gargons, lobster-like but air-breathing monsters that are a reserve food supply on their home planet.
 Crewman Thor vaporizes a dog named Sparky with a raygun.
 Another crew member, Derek, discovers an inscription on Sparky's dog tag and concludes Earth is inhabited by intelligent beings, and therefore they must search elsewhere for Gargon raising grounds, since once full-grown Gargons are a grave menace.
 The other aliens see no need to spare Earth; they regard themselves as the supreme race, and pride themselves that families and friendships are forbidden on their world.
 Derek draws a raygun on them and reveals an ancient book distributed by an underground rebellion, which commemorates the more humane periods of their world's history.